Collectible card game: Franchise trends continue (2001–2002)

 The years 2001 and 2002 progressed with the CCG market being less likely to take risks on new and original intellectual properties, but instead, it would invest in CCGs that were based on existing franchises.
 Cartoons, movies, television, and books influenced the creation of such CCGs as Harry Potter, The Lord of the Rings, A Game of Thrones, Buffy the Vampire Slayer, Yu-Gi-Oh! and two Star Wars CCGs: Jedi Knights and a rebooted Star Wars TCG, by Decipher and Wizards of the Coast.
 They followed the demise of the original Star Wars CCG by Decipher in December 2001, but they would see very little interest and eventually the two games were canceled.
 Other niche CCGs were also made, including Warlord: Saga of the Storm and Warhammer 40,000.

 Upper Deck had its first hit with Yu-Gi-Oh!
 The game was known to be popular in Japan but until 2002 had not been released in the United States.
 The game was mostly distributed to national retailers, with hobby stores added to their distribution afterward.
 By the end of 2002, the game was the top CCG even though it was nowhere near the phenomenon that Pokémon was.
 The card publisher Precedence produced a new CCG in 2001 based on the Rifts RPG by Palladium.
 Rifts had top-of-the-line artwork but the size of the starter deck was similar in size to the RPG books.
 Precedence's other main CCG Babylon 5 ended its decent run in 2001 after the company lost its license.
 The game was terminated and the publisher later folded in 2002.
-The release of The Lord of the Rings CCG marked the release of the 100th new CCG since 1993, and 2002 also marked the release of the 500th CCG expansion for all CCGs.
-The Lord of the Rings CCG briefly beat out sales of Magic for a few months.Magic continued a steady pace releasing successful expansion blocks with Odyssey and Onslaught.
+The release of The Lord of the Rings TCG marked the release of the 100th new CCG since 1993, and 2002 also marked the release of the 500th CCG expansion for all CCGs.
+The Lord of the Rings TCG briefly beat out sales of Magic for a few months.Magic continued a steady pace releasing successful expansion blocks with Odyssey and Onslaught.
 Decipher released The Motion Pictures expansion for the Star Trek CCG, and also announced that it would be the last expansion for the game.
 Decipher then released the Second Edition for the Star Trek CCG which refined the rules, rebooted the game, and introduced new card frames.
 Collectible miniature games continued their effort to take market share away from the CCG market with the releases of HeroClix and MechWarrior in 2002 but saw limited success.